Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Preliminaries

 \subsection{Preliminaries of DP}

-In FL system, adversaries may include ``honest-but-curious” servers or clients within the network.
-Although these adversaries follow the FL protocol, they may attempt to infer a target client's private data from the shared messages exchanged during training.
-To address this issue, a privacy-preserving mechanism should be applied locally to ensure robust privacy protection against such adversaries.
+Unless otherwise stated, we consider an honest-but-curious threat model, where the PS follows the protocol but may attempt to infer private information from communicated messages.
+Clients may also be curious, but do not deviate from the prescribed protocol.
+To address such privacy risks, a privacy-preserving mechanism should be employed to provide rigorous protection against these adversaries.
 The local DP (LDP) and central DP (CDP) are formally defined as follows: \begin{Def} $(\epsilon_{\ell}, \delta_{\ell})$-LDP {\rm \cite{balle2020privacy}}.
-Suppose that $\Dc_{i}$ is the dataset of client $i$, a local randomized mechanism $\mathcal{M}_{i}: \mathcal{D}_{i} \rightarrow \mathbb{R}^d$ is $(\epsilon_{\ell}, \delta_{\ell})$-LDP if, for all pairs $x, x^{\prime} \in \Dc_{i}$ and measurable subset $\Oc_{i} \subseteq Range(\mathcal{M}_{i})$, we have
+Suppose that $\Dc_{i}$ is the dataset of client $i$, a local randomized mechanism $\mathcal{M}_{i}: \mathcal{D}_{i} \rightarrow \mathbb{R}^{d}$ is $(\epsilon_{\ell}, \delta_{\ell})$-LDP if, for all pairs of neighboring datasets $\Dc_i$ and $\Dc_i^{\prime}$ that differ in one data sample and measurable subset $\Oc_{i} \subseteq Range(\mathcal{M}_{i})$, we have